Rady/SVG-Animation-Capture-to-MP4-and-Gif/README.md

 The output will be saved as `filename_timestamp.mp4` and `filename_timestamp.gif` in the current directory.

-## Configuration
+## Other notes

-You can modify these parameters in the code:
-- `duration`: Length of the capture in milliseconds (default: 5000ms)
+- Capture duration: Length of the capture in milliseconds (default: 5000ms)
-- Viewport size: Currently set to 1280x720
+- Viewport size: fixed to the size of the SVG file
 - FPS: Currently set to 30 frames per second